rotki/docs/premium/referrals.md

 When someone subscribes using your referral code:

 - The referee (person using the code) gets a discount on their first subscription.
 - You (the referrer) earn account credit based on what they pay.
-The credit is added to your balance and applied automatically to your future renewals and upgrades.
+The credit is added to your balance and applied automatically to your future purchases, renewals, and upgrades.

 The exact discount and credit are shown in the app at the point where they apply, so you always see the current values.